ruyadorno/snapstub/README.md

 ## Credit

+- Logo: **Camera** by Simon Child from the Noun Project
-**snapstub** wouldn't be possible without [stubborn-server](https://github.com/zeachco/stubborn-server) - it's a very flexible mock server based on static files, if you have the need to handle more complex scenarios (handling route params, dynamic responses, etc) go take a look at it.
+- **snapstub** wouldn't be possible without [stubborn-server](https://github.com/zeachco/stubborn-server) - it's a very flexible mock server based on static files, if you have the need to handle more complex scenarios (handling route params, dynamic responses, etc) go take a look at it.

 ## Maintainers